nickrusso42518/spcor9/m3/README.md

 # Configuring NetFlow with RESTCONF
 Reference the YANG trees displayed in module 2.
+The `data_ref/` directory contains an example NetFlow capture using Python's `netflow` package.

 Noteworthy config:
 ```